FourierIndustries-LLP/SSTuino-II/Documentation/SSTuino Evo Tech Details.md

 #### EVT1: Digital I/O

 All digital I/O must be able to write and read a digital signal with no error.
 They must be able to generate a stable clock signal and inspected by an oscilloscope to verify their signal characteristics (bit-bang).
 For pins with PWM capability, they must be able to emit the desired PWM percentage at the pre-defined frequency, validated by means of an oscilloscope.
+For the purposes of this test, a simple program is used to trigger pins based on serial input.
+[WORKING]

+It would also be good to test the performance of Servo-related libraries, to check if it is able to actuate a servo under certain circumstances.
+[WORKING]

 For digital inputs, they must be tested with a simple pushbutton test with pull-up/down resistor.